TCleary24/PAM/README.md

 # Project Description

-Description of PAM: Pluggable Authentication Modules (PAM) are a feature in Linux that function as an API that authenticates services and users on a system.
+Pluggable Authentication Modules (PAM) are a feature in Linux that function as an API that authenticates services and users on a system.
 This allows the rules for authentication to be dynamically configurable, allowing for a system administrator to define how users and applications authenticate within the Linux system. <br />
 <br />
 PAM functions with configuration files located in /etc/pam.d on the Debian release of Linux.
 There is also a configuration file that is present, but is ignored in the presence of the PAM directory.
 Authentication occurs by passing through a series of stacked modules.
 The modules are run from top to bottom and a response is generated as pass or fail depending on the result of the series of rules defined in the modules. <br />
 <br />